-I strongly believe in keeping my political beliefs out of office.
+I strongly believe in keeping my political beliefs out of the office.
 My office is where I do business, and I meet an incredible variety of people of all political persuasions–from anarchists to the far left and right.
 Most are somewhere in between, but where they are on the political spectrum is not of any concern to Kona Impact.
 All are welcome.

 For many years we have done almost no business with local candidates, even though we offer very competitive prices and quick turnaround times for things like banners and yard signs.